SanferD/bumblebee-tts/README.md

 # bumblebee

-App that attempts to mimic TTS with bumblebee from Transformers
+App that attempts to mimic TTS like bumblebee from Transformers